NIPAG Projects

 Projects

-The project forms part of the reforms initiated by the Act to Strengthen Children and Youth (Kinder- und Jugendstärkungsgesetz - KJSG), which was passed in 2021.
-It serves to provide support to local authorities that need to restructure their administrative structures in this context.
-On behalf of the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ), the National Institute for Public Administration Germany is supporting a pilot test of new administrative structures in the field of integration support for children and young people with disabilities in up to five model communities until December 2025.
-The project comprises the development of a pilot test concept, scientific support for the model local authority areas and the creation of transfer services based on the findings.
-These will take the form of roadmaps and guidelines, which will be made available to all local authorities.
-This will facilitate the nationwide restructuring of the relevant administrative structures in the local authority areas from 2028 onwards.
+The project is part of the reforms initiated by the Act to Strengthen Children and Youth (KJSG) passed in 2021.
+It serves to support local authorities that need to restructure their administrative structures within this framework.
+On behalf of the Federal Ministry for Education, Family Affairs, Senior Citizens, Women and Youth (BMBFSFJ), the National Institute for Public Administration Germany is supporting a pilot test of new administrative structures in the field of integration support for children and young people with disabilities in three model communities until December 2027.
+The reorganization of responsibilities aimed at inclusion requires administrative adjustments on the part of local authorities.
+The NIPAG has already developed the prerequisites for administrative structural reform and practical implementation guidelines for local authorities – in the form of roadmaps and handouts – as part of two previous projects.
+The current project aims to support local authorities by deepening the handouts and by gathering information about the progress of the reform.

 Four people, each holding a piece of the puzzle and putting them together.